SimonDuperray/ESEO-NextAppSpotify/README.md

 ```

 ## ToDo
-- fetch data from the dabase (not locally)
+- fetch data from the dabase & deal with useEffect, useState and asynchronous functions (not locally)
 - bubble/line chart for main analysis
 - recommendation from Trend Songs metrics
-- form token spotify to refetch data
-- deal with useEffect, useState and asynchronous requests